Arinerron/ChatSpammer/README.md

 Another Example: To calculate the cosine of the current message number, type in `Cosine of current message number is /!Math.cos(i);/!`.
 Other functions in JavaScript also should work there, including sin, tan, and most others.

 Yet Another Example: To display pi multiplied by the current message number, try `Pi times current message number is /!Math.PI*i/!`

+## Found a bug?
+Great!
+It'd be amazing if you could report it in the issues section!
+Thanks a lot!